 The obverse of the 2003 penny features Victor David Brenner’s portrait of Abraham Lincoln, which has appeared on the cent since 1909.
 Lincoln faces right in profile, with Brenner’s initials “VDB” visible at the bottom of the portrait’s cut-off.

-Pennies from Denver carry a “D” mint mark below the date, while Philadelphia coins have no mint mark.
-San Francisco produced proof pennies marked with an “S” mint mark, available only in proof sets for collectors, not for general circulation.
+San Francisco produced proof pennies marked with an “S” mint mark, available only in proof sets sold directly to collectors, never released to circulation.

 The Reverse of the 2003 Penny

-“UNITED STATES OF AMERICA” curves along the top edge, with “E PLURIBUS UNUM” above the memorial.
-“ONE CENT” appears at the bottom.
-Gasparro’s initials “FG” can be found to the lower right of the memorial.
+“UNITED STATES OF AMERICA” curves along the top, “E PLURIBUS UNUM” sits just above the memorial, and “ONE CENT” appears at the bottom.
+Gasparro’s initials “FG” are located at the lower right of the memorial; if these initials are absent (a known variety called “No FG”), your coin may carry a modest premium.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)